PCB Assembly

 Tools like Cadence Sigrity or Mentor HyperLynx can include power and crosstalk effects.

-For example, these tools can simulate worst-case crosstalk noise from adjacent lines and show its impact on the data.
+For example, some tools can simulate worst-case crosstalk noise from adjacent lines and show its impact on the data.
 If simulations show timing margins violate spec, the design or memory timing must be adjusted.

 Measurement-Based Verification